jacqueline-wong/CEE4530/Lab3/team10_lab3.md

 For our reactor model, the lakes are not actually CMFR.
 The assumption made in the experimentation simplified calculations, but do not accurately reflect what happens in the lake.
 In reality, the top of the lake is likely to be more acidic.
 There could also be other processes occurring in the lake and its surroundings that could influence the acid neutralizing capacity of the lake.

 ### Suggestions ###
 Our team believes that while the experiment was successful, there were certain things that could be improved upon.
 One of the difficulties that we had with the experiment was with following the instructions, in particular setting up the experiment.
 We feel that this could have been made easier for us if a picture of the set up was shown rather than a diagram.
-Furthermore, experimentation on the magnetic stirrers should be done to ensure that it does not affect the results.
+Furthermore, testing of the magnetic stirrers should be done to ensure that it is grounded and does not affect the results in the future, as we had to use another team's data because of this.

 ```python
 from aguaclara.core.units import unit_registry as u